10 Signs Your Law Firm’s Website Needs a Redesign

 Leaving your website with outdated information can confuse potential clients, give the impression that your firm is rudimentary in nature, and ultimately drive off prospective leads.

-Ensure you review all the content on your website.
+I suggest you review all the content on your website.
 Identify outdated information, such as old statistics, expired offers, or information that is no longer relevant.
-For content that is outdated, make the necessary updates to ensure accuracy.
+For outdated content, make the necessary updates to ensure accuracy.

-Once your site is updated, create a content update schedule to ensure that your website is regularly reviewed and updated, so outdated information doesn’t accumulate.
+Once your site is current, create a content update schedule to ensure it’s regularly reviewed and updated, so outdated information doesn’t accumulate.

 5. You can’t remember the last time your site was updated

-It’s widely believed that having an initial investment into designing your website should be your last.
+It’s widely believed that the initial investment made to design your website should be your last.
 This is vastly incorrect.
 Making the conscious decision to avoid updating your website on a regular basis will create larger problems down the road.
 By the time you decide to finally update your law firm’s website, it will be quite the assignment for a web designer.

 Your website needs maintenance on a consistent basis.
-Staying on top of new design trends, functionality issues, and new features will keep your firm’s website ahead of the competition and avoid the need for major redesigns in the future.
+Staying on top of new design trends, functionality issues, and new features will keep your firm’s website ahead of the competition and avoid major redesigns in the future.

 6. Your site has a slow load time

-If a potential client decides to visit your website for the first time and discovers your site is slow to load, they may abandon the idea of even researching your law firm before they get to see the value you can provide.
-In fact, the first 5 seconds of someone entering your site has the biggest impact on the conversion rate.
+If a potential client decides to visit your website for the first time and discovers it’s slow to load, they may abandon the idea of even researching your law firm before they have a chance to see the value you can provide.
+In fact, the first 5 seconds of someone entering your site have the biggest impact on the conversion rate.
 If your website doesn’t load fast, your visitors will leave your website before reading your content.

 7. Your site doesn’t maximize conversions